 When it comes to types of tetras, there are currently over 150 known species of this fish, with popular ones such as neon tetras and cardinal tetras often being go to choices for aquariums.

 What Is The Hardiest Tetra?

-There are several tetra breeds which are well known for being quite hardy.
-The neon tetra fish is often considered to be the most hardy of all, with other such as the cardinal tetra, the serpae tetra, the diamond tetra, and the glowlight tetra all being very hardy as well.
+There are several tetra breeds that are well known for being quite hardy.
+The neon tetra fish is often considered to be the most hardy of all, with others such as the cardinal tetra, the serpae tetra, the diamond tetra, and the glowlight tetra all being very hardy as well.